jeffdapaz/BacklogChatGPTAssistant/README.md

 ### Configuration View

-In this view, users can select the target Azure DevOps project and provide instructions for generating backlog items.
+In this view, users can select the target Azure DevOps project and provide instructions for generating backlog items:

 ### Review and Edit View

-This view displays the AI-generated backlog items, allowing users to review, edit, or use AI to further enhance these items or create child tasks.
+This view displays the AI-generated backlog items, allowing users to review, edit, or use AI to further enhance these items or create child tasks:

 ## Seamless Workflow ⚙